oos/omarosullivan.com/content/about.md

 title: "About"
 ---

 Hi, I'm Omar.

-I love to build software products.
+I love to build beautiful software products.

-I would like to create more time to draw more.
-I have added the few drawings I have done so far in the Portfolio section.
+I also like to draw.
+I want to create more time to draw more.
+I have added the few drawings I have done in the Portfolio section.